Dental Insurance in Ontario: Costs, Coverage & Best Plans (2026)

 • Need reconstructive dental surgery

-Routine dental work—from cleanings, checkups, and x-rays to fillings, extractions, and root canals—won’t be covered by OHIP.
+Routine dental treatments—from cleanings, checkups, and x-rays to fillings, extractions, and root canals—won’t be covered by OHIP.

 How much does dental insurance cost in Ontario?